Kmeakin/walrus-report/src/30-implementation.md

 | $\tau_{7} = Int$                      | IntLit
 | $\tau_{8} = Int$                      | IntLit

-Finally, we solve the set of contraints via *unification*.
-Unification is the process of solving a system of symbolic equations by finding a *substitution* a mapping variables to their values.
+Finally, we solve the set of contraints via *unification* (TODO: citation).
+Unification is the process of solving a system of symbolic equations by finding a *substitution* mapping variables to their values.
 The unification algorithm required for our type inference algorithm is relatively simple, since we are only dealing with equality constraints (symbolic equations of the form $x = y$):

 ```text
 fn unify(constraints: Constraint list) -> Substition {